 Sprinkle Baking Soda to Combat Odors

 - Neutralize fridge smells.
 Baking soda is a great way to neutralize odors.
-One of the best known uses for baking soda is putting an open box of it in your fridge to keep it smelling fresh.
-But its use as an odor-killer extends way beyond that.
+One of the best-known uses for baking soda is putting an open box of it in your fridge to keep it smelling fresh.
+But baking soda’s use as an odor killer extends way beyond that.